Electrico

-Electrico is a pop rock and indie Singaporean band originally formed as Electric Company in Singapore in 1996.
+Electrico is a Pop rock and Indie Singaporean band originally formed as Electric Company in Singapore in 1996.
 This band is still active with the present line-up which includes David Tan, Desmond Goh, William Lim Jr.

 History

 1996–1997: Formation

 Electric Company was formed when David Tan, Keith Colaco, Desmond Goh and William Lim Jr. got together to entertain for a fun fair at their neighbourhood church.
 The band initially practised in an abandoned steel cargo container.
 After three years of heavy gigging in the underground Singapore indie scene and developing a quasi cult status, the lack of support for local music and other problems forced Colaco to leave.
 The band continued briefly as a three piece but disbanded a year later.

 2003–2005: Reformation and rename

 In 2003, lead guitarist Daniel Sassoon of Singaporean indie band Livonia joined the band.
 Soon after, the band's name was shortened from Electric Company to Electric Co., and finally to Electrico.
 Keyboardist Amanda Ling, was talent-scouted by the band members and joined the band in 2003 also.

 In August 2004, Electrico released its debut album So Much More Inside. and their debut single 'I Want You' which shot to No.1 on Singapore radio station Perfect Ten 98.7FM's official Top20 weekly countdown chart in October 2004, as well as radio station Power98.
 Subsequent singles 'Runaway' and 'Good Time' were also considered big hits with fans and scored respectable positions on the charts as well.

-To date, So Much More Inside has sold over 3000 copies at retail outlets and gigs.
+To date, So Much More Inside has sold over 3,000 copies at retail outlets and gigs.

-On 26 September 2005, the band was nominated in the Favorite Singapore Artist category at the Quantum Mechanics, which was repositioned as a global benefit for the tsunami victims in December 2004.
+On 26 September 2005, the band was nominated in the Favorite Singapore Artist category at the MTV Asia Awards, which was repositioned as a global benefit for the tsunami victims in December 2004.
 As a result, they made history by being the first Singapore band to be nominated at the regional music TV channel's awards.

 Electrico played alongside one of the Philippines' biggest rock bands, Rivermaya, at the latter's first showcase in Singapore that took place at Bar None, Marriott Hotel in October 25, 2005.
 The band stated that they're collaborating with Rivermaya on a song in their upcoming album.